Volunteer Opportunities

 True Crime Teens: Current Events Podcast Club

-By listening to podcasts, participating in discussions, and championing for policy change by writing advocacy letters to local MPs and MPPs, participants will develop critical thinking skills, deepen their understanding of global issues, and become informed and active citizens in their communities and beyond.
+By listening to podcasts on current events, participating in discussions, and championing for policy change by writing advocacy letters to local MPs and MPPs, participants will develop critical thinking skills, deepen their understanding of global issues, and become informed and active citizens in their communities and beyond.

 Participants who attend high school will also be eligible to earn their community volunteer hours.
 Ages 13-17.